If 2025 was the year of industry recovery, 2026 is officially the year of the âGreat Aviation Expansion.â

 Which Airlines Are Still Hiring Flight Attendants in Q2 2026?

-If you are reading this article in April or May 2026, we have great news – you are still in time.
-The recruitment wave that defined Q1 2026 is carrying straight into Q2, and in many ways, this is the most strategic moment to apply.
+If you are reading this article in late May or June 2026, we have great news â you are still in time, but you need to act immediately.
+The recruitment wave that defined the first half of the year is shifting into a critical phase.

 Think about it this way: if your goal is to be in uniform for the summer season, you need to start your application this week â yes, right now as you read this.
 Airlines hiring today will begin training courses in April and May, putting you in the air by late June or July.